Could Fasting be the key to Mental Wellness?

 From the CBDclinicals.com article: CBD Oil When Fasting - February 2022

 “Leptin is the hormone which makes an individual feel full or satiated.
-When CBD is taken at the end of an eating period, cravings may be eased for a stress-free fast.”
+When CBD is taken at the end of an eating period to bring about a sense of calm

 There are many studies that tout the benefits of fasting on our mental health: